+Home | Museum | Wanted | Specs | Previous | Next |

 accumulator register.
 If the memory add or subtract operation results

-goes ahead and carries out the operation, resulting in a 'rollover' of
+goes ahead and carries out the operation, resulting in a roll-over of

 the memory register.
 For example, performing 99999999999999, [M+], 11, [M+]